NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 - The default port must be `8088`.

-- Your application must print the response to `stdout`.
-All other class norms must be followed (e.g., print errors to `stderr`, correct return codes, etc.).
+- Your program must be able to download the file associated with the torrent file.

-- You must be able to upload and download data at the same time with other peers.
+- You must upload and download data at the same time with other peers.

 - You must support up to 5 concurrent connections with different peers.